JupiterOne/sdk/docs/integrations/development.md

 execute before the step can run.
 This field will be used to determine whether previous work has failed to complete.
 The synchronization process will treat the data retrieved in the step as a partial dataset.
-See the [Failure handling](#Failure handling) section below for more information on partial datasets.
+See the [Failure handling](#failure-handling) section below for more information on partial datasets.

 ### How integrations are executed